Villa Hills Slideshow

 Welcome to Villa Hills

 According to the 2010 census we have 7,489 residents and about 2,800 homes.
-Whether you are a long time resident, planning to buy a home here, or just making a visit, you will be a part of the number 1 suburb in Greater Cincinnati designated by Cincy Magazine.
-Villa Hills was also named the 7th best suburb in the USA.
+Whether you are a long time resident, planning to buy a home here, or just making a visit, you will be a part of the number 1 suburb in Greater Cincinnati designated by Cincy Magazine in 2014.
+Villa Hills was also named the 7th best suburb in the USA the same year.

 We have two excellent schools, River Ridge Elementary and Villa Madonna Academy grade school and high school.
 In addition we have Villa Madonna Montessori.
 We are proud to have the Sisters of St. Walburg Monastery and the Madonna Manor Complex which is home to a sizable retirement community.